WafaBenyettou/30DaysOfRamadan/Day01/CHALLENGE.md

 King loves to go on tours with his friends.

-King has **NNN** cars that can seat **555** people each and **MMM** cars that can seat **777** people each.
+King has **N** cars that can seat **5** people each and **M** cars that can seat **7** people each.
 Determine the maximum number of people that can travel together in these cars.
 ### Input Format

-    The first line of input contains a single integer TTT, the number of test cases.
+    The first line of input contains a single integer T, the number of test cases.
-    The first and only line of each test case contains two space-separated integers NNN and MMM — the number of 555-seaters and 777-seaters, respectively.
+    The first and only line of each test case contains two space-separated integers N and M — the number of 5-seaters and 7-seaters, respectively.

 ### Output Format